decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 (a.k.a. the main thread).
 We created the SDK in a way that is entirely decoupled from the rendering engine.
 We designed it to be like this for both safety and performance reasons.

-Because of this decoupling, your scene's code doesn't have access to the DOM or the `window` object, so you can't access data like the user's browser or geographical location.
+Because of this decoupling, your scene's code doesn't have access to the DOM or the `window` object, so you can't access data like the player's browser or geographical location.

 The decoupling works by using RPC protocol, this protocol assigns a small part of the client to only render the scene and control events.

 We have also abstracted the communication protocol.
 This allows us to run the scenes locally in a WebWorker.

 We don't want developers to intervene with the internals of the engine or even need to know what lies inside the engine.
-We need to ensure a consistent experience for users throughout the Decentraland map, and mistakes are more likely to happen at that "low" level.
+We need to ensure a consistent experience for players throughout the Decentraland map, and mistakes are more likely to happen at that "low" level.